-Often, people make these “anything goes” offers because they really have no idea how to best be there for you.
+Often, people make these “anything goes” offers because they have no idea how to best be there for you.
 Even though I always recommend that friends come up with some specific ideas for how they could help, most of the world doesn’t read my blog.
-So, unfortunately, you will have to do some thinking for your supportive connections.
+So, unfortunately, you will have to do some thinking about your supportive connections.

-Take a couple days to do this
+Take a couple of days to do this

 Do life as it is right now.
-From the time you wake up until the time you go to bed, really think about all the needs your family has.
+From the time you wake up until the time you go to bed, think about all the needs your family has.
 Write them all down.